+Property Description

-Service Account Distinguished Name Browse to select the service account for Safeguard for Privileged Passwords to use for management tasks.
-When you add the asset, Safeguard for Privileged Passwords automatically adds the service account to Accounts.
-For
+Service Account Distin- guished Name Browse to select the service account for Safeguard for Privileged Passwords to use for management tasks.
+When you add the asset, Safeguard for Privileged Passwords automatically adds the service account to Accounts .
+For more information, see About service accounts on page 297.

-more information, see About service accounts on page 296.
-Required except for LDAP platforms, which use the
+Required except for LDAP platforms, which use the Distinguished Name.

-Distinguished Name.

 Password Enter the service account password used to authenticate to this asset.

 Limit: 255 character

 Privilege Elevation Command If required, enter a privilege elevation command (such as sudo).
 This is used as a prefix for commands that require privileged access on the system and to manage accounts on Unix-based systems; that is, to check and change SSH keys and to discover accounts.

 Sudo commands follow.

 AuthorizedKeyCommand

 Specify a program to look up the user's public keys

 • cat

 • chmod

 • chown

 • chuser

-• cp

-dscacheutil
+cpdscacheutil

-• dscl
+dscl

 • echo

-egrepfind
+• egrep

+• find

 • grep

 • host

 • Is

 • mkdir

 modprpw (hpux only)

 • mv

 • psswd

 Property Description

 • pwdadm

 • rm

 • sed

 • sshd

 • ssh-keygen

 • tee

 • test

 • touch

 • usermod

 When adding an asset, this command is used to perform Test Connection .
-For more information, see About Test Connection on page 297.
+For more information, see About Test Connection on page 298.

 The privilege elevation command must run non-interactively, that is, without prompting for a password.
-For more information, see Preparing Unix-based systems on page 594.
+For more information, see Preparing Unix-based systems on page 595.

 The limit is 255 characters.

 Privilege Level Password Enter the Enable password to allow access to the Cisco configuration.

 Auto Accept SSH Host Key This check box is selected by default indicating that Safeguard for Privileged Passwords automatically accepts an SSH host key.
 This option is not available for all platforms.

 Once the SSH host key is discovered, the SSH host key fingerprint is displayed.

 When an asset requiring an SSH host key does not have one, Check Password will fail.
-For more information, see Connectivity failures on page 603.
+For more information, see Connectivity failures on page 604.

 Test Connection Click this button to verify that Safeguard for Privileged Passwords can log in to this asset using the service account credentials you have provided.
-For more information, see About Test Connection on page 297.
+For more information, see About Test Connection on page 298.

-Service Account Password Profile Click For more information, see Properties (account) on page 259.
+Service Account Password Profile Click • Edit to add the profile or - Remove to delete the assigned profile.
+Available profiles are based on the partition selected on the General tab (asset discovery).
+To update the profile later, go to the service account and update the profile.
+For more information, see Properties (account) on page 260.

 Service Account SSH Key Profile Click Edit to add the profile or - Remove to delete the